-- 1 The ratings shown are Dexia Crediop S.p.A.'s deposit rating, senior unsecured debt rating and BCA. - 2 Following the capital injection of €5.5 billion in 2012 (and the subsequent issuance of preference shares), Belgium and France owned 94.4% of Dexia.
-As of year-end 2017, the conversion of the preference shares into ordinary shares was approved by the EU and the shareholders.
-After this conversion, Belgium and France hold 52.8% and 46.8% of Dexia, respectively. - 3 The Exposure at default (EAD) decreased to €73.8 billion at year-end 2021 from €82.9 billion at year-end 2020. - 4 In DCL's statutory accounts (under French Gaap), however, the deferred fees will only be recognized as an off-balance-sheet item and therefore have no P&L impact as long as the probability of the simultaneous occurrence of the two conditions is deemed remote. - 5 The 11.25% requirement includes Pillar 1 requirement (8%) and Pillar 2 requirement (3.25%).
-This requirement will increase by 0.5 percentage points to 11.75% starting from the third quarter 2022 due to the impact of the UK countercyclical buffer on Dexia - 6 The emergency liquid assistance (ELA) is a short-term facility extended by national central banks to solvent banks (Belgian and French) at their own risk with no risk- sharing mechanism with other euro zone central banks.
-That said as per the ECB Agreement on ELA, the approval of the ECB governing council is required for ELA operations amounting to more than €2 billion because it is deemed to potentially interfere with the single monetary policy of the Eurosystem.
+- 1 The ratings shown are Dexia Crediop S.p.A.'s deposit rating, senior unsecured debt rating and BCA. - 2 Belgium and France hold 52.8% and 46.8% of Dexia, respectively. - 3 The Exposure at default (EAD) decreased to €50.5 billion at year-end 2022 from €73.8 billion at year-end 2021. - 4 In DCL's statutory accounts (under French Gaap), however, the deferred fees will only be recognized as an off-balance-sheet item and therefore have no P&L impact as long as the probability of the simultaneous occurrence of the two conditions is deemed remote. - 5 The 13.75% requirement includes Pillar 1 requirement (8%), Pillar 2 requirement (3.25%) and capital conservation buffer (2.5%).
+This requirement increased to 15% since 1 July 2023 following the increase of the UK and French countercyclical buffer.

-© 2022 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2023 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
 CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
-MOODY'S ISSUES ITS CREDIT RATINGS.
-ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES ITS PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL.
-WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.
+MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS AND OTHER OPINIONS AND PUBLISHES ITS PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL.
+WITH DUE CARE.
+MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE.
+HOLDING, OR SALE,